 12. Plaintiff R.I.L.R. is the mother of Plaintiffs J.L.S., who is seven years old, and K.L.S., who is 16 years old.
 R.I.L.R., J.L.S, and K.L.S. fled their home in El Salvador to escape abuse at the hands of R.I.L.R.'s domestic partner.
-They have been found to have a credible fear of persecution and have been referred for a hearing before an IJ to pursue their asylum claim.

-DHS has detained R.I.L.R., J.L.S, and K.L.S. without an individualized determination of flight risk and danger pursuant to its No-Release Policy.
-R.I.L.R., J.L.S, and K.L.S. are currently detained at Karnes County Residential Center in Karnes City, Texas.
+They were found to have a credible fear of persecution and referred for a hearing before an IJ to pursue their asylum claim.
+DHS detained R.I.L.R., J.L.S, and K.L.S. without an individualized determination of flight risk and danger pursuant to its No-Release Policy.
+They were held at Karnes County Residential Center in Karnes City, Texas, for more than nine weeks before an immigration judge ordered their release on \$4,000 bond, on January 5, 2014.

 - 13. Plaintiff Z.M.R. is the mother of Plaintiff J.L.P.M., who is 16 years old.
 Z.M.R. and J.L.P.M. fled their home in Honduras to escape physical violence and, in Z.M.R.'s case, rape at the hands of Z.M.R.'s former partner.
-Z.M.R. and J.L.P.M. have both been found to have a credible fear of persecution and have been referred for removal proceedings before an IJ to pursue their asylum claim.
-DHS has detained Z.M.R. and J.L.P.M. without an individualized determination of flight risk and danger pursuant to its No-Release policy.
-They are both currently detained at the Karnes County Residential Center in Karnes City, Texas. - 14.
+Z.M.R. and J.L.P.M. were found to have a credible fear of persecution and referred for removal proceedings before an IJ to pursue their asylum claim.
+DHS detained Z.M.R. and J.L.P.M. without an individualized determination of flight risk and danger pursuant to its No-Release Policy.
+They were both detained at the Karnes County Residential Center in Karnes City, Texas, for almost seven weeks before an immigration judge ordered their release on \$3,000 bond, on December 17, 2014. - 14.
 Plaintiff W.M.C. is the mother of Plaintiffs C.M.A.C., who is five years old, and G.A.P.C., who is eight months old.
 Plaintiffs fled their native El Salvador to escape W.M.C.'s abusive partner, the father of C.M.A.C.
 W.M.C. was beaten, abused, and imprisoned in her own home, and the police refused to help her.
-W.M.C., C.M.A.C., and G.A.P.C. have been found to have a credible fear of persecution and have been referred for removal proceedings before an IJ to pursue their asylum claims.
-Pursuant to the No-Release Policy, DHS has detained W.M.C., C.M.A.C., and G.A.P.C. without an individualized determination of flight risk or danger to the community.
-W.M.C., C.M.A.C., and G.A.P.C. are currently detained at the Karnes County Residential Center in Karnes City, Texas. - 15.
-Defendant Jeh Johnson is sued in his official capacity as the Secretary of DHS.
-In this capacity, he directs each of the component agencies within DHS, including United States Immigration and Customs Enforcement ("ICE").
-Defendant Johnson is responsible for the administration of immigration laws and policies pursuant to 8 U.S.C. § 1103, including those laws and policies regarding the detention of migrant families.
+W.M.C., C.M.A.C., and G.A.P.C. were found to have a credible fear of persecution and referred for removal proceedings before an IJ to pursue their asylum claims.
+Pursuant to the No-Release Policy, DHS detained W.M.C., C.M.A.C., and G.A.P.C. without an individualized determination of flight risk or danger to the community.
+W.M.C., C.M.A.C., and G.A.P.C. were detained at the Karnes County Residential Center in